 Definitions.
 All capitalized terms used herein and not otherwise defined in this Agreement shall have the same meaning ascribed thereto in the BEAD NOFO (as defined below).

-“Applicable Regulations” means all State and federal laws, rules, regulations, and guidance applicable to the BEAD Grant Program, and all amendments and supplements thereto, including but not limited to 47 U.S.C. § 1702, the BEAD NOFO, the Department of Commerce Standard Terms and Conditions, the General Terms and Conditions for the BEAD Program, the Specific Award Conditions applicable to the State of Arkansas’ BEAD award, the Proposal, and any program rules promulgated by the Arkansas Economic Development Commission.
+“Applicable Regulations” means all State and federal laws, rules, regulations, and guidance applicable to the BEAD Grant Program, and all amendments and supplements thereto, including but not limited to 47 U.S.C. § 1702, the BEAD NOFO, the Department deadlof Commerce Standard Terms and Conditions, the General Terms and Conditions for the BEAD Program, the Specific Award Conditions applicable to the State of Arkansas’ BEAD award, the Proposal, and any program rules promulgated by the Arkansas Economic Development Commission.

 “Application” means Subgrantee’s BEAD Application attached as Exhibit A and incorporated herein by reference, and includes all documents and information provided to the ASBO through the ARConnect Grantor Portal or other written communication by or on behalf of Subgrantee in connection with Subgrantee’s request for Grant Funds from the BEAD Grant Program, including the pre-registration application and bid application, and includes any official communication from the ASBO related to Subgrantee’s award of Grant Funds, which may include terms and conditions that are different from, or in addition to, those proposed in the Application.
 In the event the ASBO awards more than one of Subgrantee’s Applications, the term “Application” shall refer to each individual application as if the Parties entered into a separate subgrant agreement for each Application.
 The “Application” does not include any of Subgrantee’s proposals that are no longer applicable under subsequent Applicable Regulations.
 The “Summary of Application” in Exhibit A shall be considered part of the “Application” and shall control over any inconsistencies between the Summary of Application and the Application.